 Conservation and Research Actions Underway

 CITES Appendix I. This species has been the focus of much conservation effort (see Jepson 2016).
 The species has been protected under Indonesian law since 1970 and occurs within Bali Barat National Park.
 Since 1983, the Bali Starling Project has helped to improve the guarding of the park, bolstered the wild population through release of captive-bred birds, and provided the foundation for the development of the Bali Starling Recovery Plan.
 A population derived from captive individuals was introduced to Nusa Penida Island (which is apparently not part of its native range) by Begawan Foundation.
 Reintroduction work has continued through the efforts of the Friends of the National Park Foundation (I. G. N. Bayu Wirayudha in litt.
 2012).
 By the end of 2009, 65 birds had been released at Nusa Penida Island and at least 62 chicks were reported to have fledged in the wild up to 2011 (Collar et al. 2012).
 In 2006, a local regulation was passed to make protection of birds obligatory by all village residents on Nusa Penida, in return for support including local education and sustainable livelihoods projects (Friends of the National Parks Foundation undated).
 A government scheme allows locals to get captive birds on 'breeding loan' and give a small proportion of the offspring to Bali Barat National Park and sell the rest commercially (Collar et al. 2012).
-As many as 126 birds have been released across the national park at four locations, but these were presumed to be 'hard releases' with no subsequent monitoring of survival (Collar et al. 2012; T. Squires in litt.
+Since 1998, 426 individuals are thought to have been released across the national park at four locations, but these were presumed to be 'hard releases' with no subsequent monitoring of survival (Collar et al. 2012; T. Squires in litt.
 2019).
 However, survival monitoring has recently begun in 39 released individuals, with nest monitoring ongoing (T. Squires in litt.
 2019).
 In addition, the Wildlife Conservation Society continues to operate wildlife crime market and trade surveillance, as well as enforcement at key trading hubs in Indonesia (N. Brickle in litt.
 2007).
 Soft releases with provision of food, water and nest boxes have recently taken place at four resorts along the north coast (Collar et al. 2012).
 Three more releases were scheduled for 2014 (Begawan Foundation 2014).
 Plans are also in place to legalise trading of the species openly across markets in order to reduce illegal trade (Craig et al. 2020).

 Conservation and Research Actions Proposed